jakpat2/Tuna-Suite/README.md

 > # **⚠️ NOTICE:** Tuna Suite is currently transitioning and merging into **Pulse**.
 Please pardon our dust while we update our branding and documentation.
+> # Pulse Desktop comming soon.
+Currently only the OBS Tuna plugin support is pressent.
 > The new home for all overlays and tools is: [pulse.jakpat.dev](https://pulse.jakpat.dev)

 # 🎵 Pulse